 As you can imagine, this is very annoying, especially since it can mean that multiple videos start to play at the very same time (if you happen to launch some in new tabs instead of the old).

 I have spend some time trying to figure out why this is happening, and while I was not able to do so, I came up with several options to resolve the issue on YouTube.

 So what can you do to stop the audio from playing on YouTube when you leave a page a video is playing on?
 Here are your options:

 - Close the tab.
 Yes, this may not be the best of options if you want to watch more videos on YouTube, but it is an option nevertheless.

 - Reload the page.
 Note that you either need to use Ctrl-F5, F5, or right-click and reload from the context menu to do so.
 Clicking on YouTube's homepage icon or another page on the site won't fix the issue, unless it is a video page.

-- Install the Google Chrome extension YouTube Options.
+- Install the Google Chrome extension Improve YouTube.
 That's all there is to it.
 You do not need to make any configuration change as it will prevent the audio issue automatically.
 You can however make changes to the options so that they work for you, considering that the extension modifies the video page significantly when it is enabled.